itchef/regauge/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
 name: "🐞 Bug report"
-about: Report a bug in rg-cli
+about: Report a bug in @itchef/rg-cli
 ---

 # 🐞 bug report